tiferrei/PEDASI/docs/source/guide_user.rst

 There are four classes of users within PEDASI:

- - *Basic User*: these are anonymous users, able to browse and search the catalogue's public data sources and associated metadata, and retrieve public datasets from those data sources.
+ - *Basic User*: these are anonymous users, able to browse and search the catalogue's public data sources and associated metadata and retrieve public datasets from those data sources.
 They can also request a *PEDASI User* account.
 The data access activities of Basic Users are not tracked by PEDASI.

- - *PEDASI User*: in addition to what a Basic User can do, these users can also request access to specific data sources, which may be approved by *Data Providers*.
+ - *PEDASI User*: in addition to what a Basic User can do these users can also request access to specific data sources, which may be approved by *Data Providers*.
 These users are also *observed* within PEDASI, with data access activities tracked by the system (for those data sources that opt to track user activities).

 Another class of user is the *Provider*, used for administering PEDASI data sources and applications.
 These build on what PEDASI Users can do: